-***The map will be revised in 2013 but that all country colour coding is up to date***
+***The map will be revised in 2014***

 Currently, all 27 EU Member States have some form of regulation aimed at limiting exposure to second-hand smoke.
 However, the scope and character of these regulations differ widely.
 A number of EU countries have enacted strong smoke-free laws that ban smoking in virtually all indoor workplaces and public places, including bars and restaurants.
 Tobacco industry predictions of economic doom for the hospitality industry have not materialised; independent studies consistently show that smoke-free laws have a neutral or positive effect on businesses.